 The one thing I remember most clearly about my first trip to Margate a few years ago was cycling past the Walpole Bay Hotel.
 It has a gorgeously Edwardian facade and on that day the street surrounding it was filled with expensive vintage cars.
 Very exclusive and definitely not somewhere I could afford to stay, I thought.
 Later, I learnt that there was a vintage car event on in Margate that weekend, so thankfully the hotel isn’t always filled with people who drive Bentleys.
 In fact, this quirky boutique hotel has a very accessible and affordable level of glamour and must be one of the few 2-star hotels to be awarded a Certificate of Excellence from TripAdvisor.

 Prices start from £85 per night for a standard room at the Walpole Bay Hotel.
-Check the prices and availability for your dates directly with the hotel.
+Check the price for your dates here:

 Situated metres from the beach at Walpole Bay, the hotel is about an 8-minute drive from Margate train station.
 There is usually a local taxi waiting outside the station or you can quickly order one from Thanet Cars.